hard-nett/docs/overview/terminology.md

 ## Stake

-The amount of Osmo bonded to a validator.
+The amount of Terp Tokens bonded to a validator.

 ## Staking

-When a user or delegator delegates and bonds Osmo to an active validator in order to receive rewards.
-Bonded Osmo adds to a validator's stake.
+When a user or delegator delegates and bonds Terp to an active validator in order to receive rewards.
+Bonded Terp Tokens adds to a validator's stake.
 Validators provide their stakes as collateral to participate in the consensus process.
 Validators with larger stakes are chosen to participate more often.
 Validators receive staking rewards for their participation.
 A validator's stake can be slashed if the validator misbehaves.
-Validators never have ownership of a delegator's Osmo, even when staking.
+Validators never have ownership of a delegator's Terp Tokens, even when staking.

 ## Tendermint consensus

-The consensus procedure used by the Osmosis protocol.
+The consensus procedure used by the Terp Network protocol.
 First, a validator proposes a new block.
 Other validators vote on the block in two rounds.
 If a block receives a two-thirds majority or greater of yes votes in both rounds, it gets added to the blockchain.
 Validators get rewarded with the block's transaction fees.
 Proposers get rewarded extra.
 Each validator is chosen to propose based on their weight.
 Checkout the [Tendermint official documentation](https://docs.tendermint.com/) for more information.

-## Osmosis
+## Terp-Core

-The official source code for the Osmosis protocol.
+The official source code for the Terp Network protocol.

-## Osmosis mainnet
+## Terp  mainnet

-The Osmosis protocol's blockchain network where all transactions take place.
+The Terp protocol's blockchain network where all transactions take place.

-## Osmosisd
+## terpd

-A command line interface for connecting to a Osmosis node.
+A command line interface for connecting to a chronic node.

 ## Superfluid Staking
 A process that yields additional APR based on the value of your share of the pool you have bonded liquidity for.